arrow-up

 Last but not least, you can choose to play again.
 This is done by simply entering the next round by meeting the minimum bet requirement and not exceeding the maximum bet.
 If you like, you can also stop playing at this point and join at any point provided that you meet the entry requirements (i.e., sufficient minimum bet).

-Basic Versions of the Game
+Variants of the Game

 There are three core versions of the game that will pretty much serve as the layout for other variants.
 Those are French, European, and American.
 They are very similar to each other with a few minor differences that have to do with some of the special rules.
 We will talk about this right now.